This is what you can expect in our article on Latino BBQ sauces:

 Ingredients:

-2 cans of young green jackfruit in salt water or water (approx. 560 g drained weight per can)
+2 cans of young green jackfruit in salted water or water (approx. 560 g drained weight per can)

 1 onion, chopped